adam-prickett/console-app/README.md

 ### Create a new Command

 ```
-$ php hotdog new --help
+$ php axo new --help

 Create a new command from stub file and place in the commands directory

-php hotdog new NAME COMMAND
+php axo new NAME COMMAND

 Options
 ---------